Skip to main content

 Wash fruits and vegetables thoroughly.

-Wash all fruits and vegetables with purified water before consumption, especially if eaten raw.
+Rinse fruits and vegetables in purified water before eating, especially anything raw.

 MEDIUM